-Born in Potters Bar in 1944, he attended school in Cambridge with Pink Floyd founders Syd Barrett and Roger Waters.
+Born in Potters Bar in 1944, Storm Thorgerson attended school in Cambridge with Pink Floyd founders Syd Barrett and Roger Waters.
 He studied English at Leicester University, and film and TV at The Royal College of Art.

-“I look back fondly on those teenage years – great friends, illuminating experiences, and of course the music.
+"I look back fondly on those teenage years – great friends, illuminating experiences, and of course the music.
 People pay me for my thoughts and my dreams.
 I think in that sense I'm very fortunate."
 Storm Thorgerson

 For fifteen years Hipgnosis thrived as one of the best known photo design companies and latterly movie makers, creating timeless rock iconography.